franck-armand/Cplusplus-tutorial/README.md

 - Local variables
 - Summary

-5 - Condition
+5 - How to handle user input
+- Other variables
+- Problem with space
+- Update a variable
+- Constants
+- Operators
+- summary

+6- Decision making
-- If
+- If condition
+- while loop
-- If-Else
+- do-while loop
 - For loop
-- While Loops
-- Do-while Loops
 - Break and continue
+- switch
 - Arrays - Lists of Data
 - Multidimensional Arrays
 - Sizeof and Arrays